Yale-LILY/yale-lily.github.io/spider.md

                     <div class="left">Once you have built a model that works to your expectations on the dev set,
                        you can submit it to get official scores on the dev and a hidden test set.
 To preserve the integrity of test results, we do not release the test set to the public.
 Instead, we request you to submit your model so that we can run it on the test set for you.
-Here's a tutorial walking you through official evaluation of your model (coming soon):
+Here's a tutorial walking you through official evaluation of your model:
                     </div>
                     </p>
-                    <a class="btn actionBtn inverseBtn" href="" download>Submission Tutorial</a>
+                    <a class="btn actionBtn inverseBtn" href="https://worksheets.codalab.org/worksheets/0x82150f426cb94c17b861ef4162817399/" download>Submission Tutorial</a>
                     <div class="infoHeadline">
                        <h2>Data Examples</h2>
                     </div>